Latest listings on Jobs Central recruitment page:

 Staff Engagement: If you don’t listen to your staff, they may stop putting forward their ideas and lose motivation.

-Avoid a catastrophe: Your employees may be able to signal to you where something is about to go wrong, or business is on the decline, which allows you to take action early on.
+Avoid a catastrophe: Your employees may be able to signal to you where something is about to go wrong, or business performance is on the decline, which allows you to take action early on.

 Develop Trust: Listening to your employees gives you (and them) the opportunity to build your relationship.